CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ## Model metadata

-The `modelCard` fields, grouped in this section, are intended to describe so of the classifying metadata of the associated ML model.
+The `modelCard` fields, grouped in this section, are intended to describe some of the metadata used to classify the associated ML model.

 ### Approach

 Describes the general learning approach used to train the model.
-Currently, the approach is simply described by a single `type` field which has the following supported values:
+Currently, the approach is simply described by a single `type` field, which has the following supported values:

 | Type | Description |
 |---|---|